Abzu Is the Sumerian Word for the Primordial Freshwater Abyss.

 That recognition started the design process.
 Not to refine the existing method, but to understand what was actually happening in the water — and engineer the conditions that would allow the correct outcome to occur without force, without guesswork, and without the operator being the variable that determined quality.

-Six years of iterative development followed.
-Six prototype iterations, each addressing a different failure mode in the previous design.
-Not optimisation — first-principles reconstruction.
+That recognition led to first-principles reconstruction.
+Not optimisation.
 The question was never "how do we do this better?"
 It was "what is the correct way to do this at all?"

-The sixth iteration answers that question.
-Built from the physics up, not from the industry down.
+Abzu's Refinery answers that question.
+Built from the physics up, not from the industry down — developed since 2022 as a separate invention, not a continuation of any earlier project.

-Polar Natural Processing is the inventor and developer of Abzu's Refinery.
+Polar Natural Processing is the developer of Abzu's Refinery.
 Based in Western Canada.
-The first working prototype is complete and operational.
-The company operates on the same philosophy as the machine: no shortcuts, no workarounds, no compromises on output quality.
+The Refinery is built, operational, and producing documented output.
+The company operates on the same philosophy as Abzu: no shortcuts, no workarounds, no compromises on output quality.

-The machine is Patent Pending.
 The next stage is building the first commercial unit — and that is where strategic capital is being sought.
 Not to finish the science.
-The science is done, the prototype is real, and the documentation is from actual operational runs.
+The science is done, the Refinery is real, and the documentation is from actual operational runs.
 What follows is commercialisation — and the window before that happens is the window to be positioned inside it.